 Partners in Education Provides Volunteer Background Checks for Area Nonprofits and Schools

-You may contract with Partners in Education to process background checks for your nonprofit’s volunteers.
-Some of the services we offer:
+Contract with Partners in Education to process background checks for your nonprofit’s volunteers.

 Level 2 or Level 3 criminal background checks using Verified Volunteer (Sterling) Screening Service.
 A background check ensures that your volunteers are cleared to work in an environment with children.
 Once the check is processed, each check updates on a monthly basis for one calendar year (meaning if something pops up on someone’s record mid-year, you will know about it.)